2021 Board Members

 Susan Gerofsky brings experience in a number of fields to bear in an innovative and interdisciplinary approach to curriculum theory, mathematics education and environmental education.
 She holds degrees in languages and linguistics as well as mathematics education, and worked for twelve years in film production, eight years in adult education (including workplace and labour education), and eight years as a high school teacher with the Vancouver School Board.
 Dr. Gerofsky has been involved in interdisciplinary research and teaching involving mathematics education, garden-based education, applied linguistics, and film.
 She is one of the founders of the UBC Orchard Garden, a project where teacher candidates and experienced teachers learn to teach across the curriculum outside the four walls of a classroom, with a garden as co-teacher.

 With a “one mile diet” approach to sourcing art materials, Sharon works to discover the inherent material potential in a local landscape.
-Involving community in connecting traditional hand techniques with invasive species and garden waste she creates site-specific installations that become ecological interventions.
+Involving community in connecting traditional hand techniques with invasive species,tended plantings and garden waste, she creates site-specific installations that become ecological interventions.
 Graduating from Emily Carr Institute of Art and Design in 1996 she began working materials from the land in 1999 and has exhibited and engaged communities with her practice in Ireland, Spain, Mexico and throughout the United States.
-At home in Vancouver Canada, Sharon works with Vancouver Park Board, Stanley Park Ecology Society, Artstarts, Community Arts Council of Vancouver and Environmental Youth Alliance.
-Sharon is a member of MOPARRC, the artist collective that activates the Means of Production garden -a community garden that grows art materials as well as Trillium North Park.
-Sharon has received Canada Council and British Columbia Arts Council grants for both studio based and community focused projects.
-Her work has been acknowledged as the 2010 recipient of the Brandford/ Elliott International Award for Excellence in Fibre Arts and Vancouver Mayor’s Arts Award for Studio Design: emerging artist, and the Vancouver Mayors Award Recipient for Studio Design in 2017.
+At home in Vancouver Canada, Sharon works with Vancouver Park Board, Stanley Park Ecology Society.
+One of the primary stewards of Means of Production garden since 2009-a community garden that grows art materials as well as Trillium North Park.
+Sharon has received numerous Canada Council and British Columbia Arts Council grants for both studio based and community focused projects.
+Her work has been acknowledged as the 2010 recipient of the Brandford/ Elliott International Award for Excellence in Fibre Arts, Vancouver Mayor’s Arts Award for Studio Design: emerging artist, and the Vancouver Mayors Award Recipient for Studio Design in 2017.